Rose Geranium Essential Oil

 About Rose Geranium Essential Oil

 The cooling, uplifting rose-scented geranium from South Africa has long been adored both for the delicious complexity of its bouquet and for the broad range of its applications.
-Boasting an emphatic, fragrant mix of rose and citrus, this variety of geranium is harvested from the leaves and flowers of the organic Pelargonium roseum plant.
+Boasting an emphatic, fragrant mix of rose and citrus, this variety of geranium is harvested from the leaves and flowers of the Pelargonium roseum plant.
 Geranium’s versatility as an essential oil is well-known amongst perfumers and aromatherapists alike.
 As a premier cooling oil, rose geranium assists in promoting vitality for the entire family, young and old.
 This uplifting oil has an overall balancing effect which extends to the skin, helping to stabilize both oily and dry skin and to keep skin supple.
 This oil is also widely cherished as a powerful assistant in promoting ease and grace during a woman's monthly cycle.
 Calming and grounding, rose geranium helps to reduce feelings of stress and worry.
 Its balancing effect on the body and mind makes rose geranium an excellent choice to uplift mood and to promote feelings of well-being.
 Widely considered a tonic oil, or an oil that adds strength to the body, its stimulating properties lift the spirit and promote sensual feelings.

 How to Use Rose Geranium Essential Oil